manasp21/magnav.py/README.md

     ```

 3.  **Install dependencies:**
+    Ensure your virtual environment is active and you are in the repository root directory.
 To install the required Python packages, run:
     ```bash
     pip install -r requirements.txt
     ```